Insider Career Guides

 How to Optimize Your Portfolio: The Vanilla JS Challenge

-If you want to ensure that a verified referrer confidently clicks "Accept" on your next marketplace request, you must completely overhaul your portfolio to prove architectural control.
+If you want to ensure that a verified insider confidently clicks "Accept" on your next marketplace request, you must completely overhaul your portfolio to prove architectural control.
 The most effective way to do this is by building highly complex UI elements completely from scratch using pure Vanilla JavaScript and raw CSS.

 Swap out your generic CRUD applications for these two high-signal engineering challenges: